ggaughan/ThinkSQL/README.rst

 The code comments are released as-is, and are often streams-of-consciousness.

-Database drivers, test cases and tools will be released later.
+Test cases and tools will be released later.

 See the LICENCE.txt files for licensing details.